 How To… Safely Dispose of Dry Ice

-We’ve received one package this holiday season packed with dry ice.
-The lobster tails inside are a much-appreciated gift, but we were left wondering what to do with the dry ice.
+While a box of lobster tails sent from a friend is a much-appreciated gift, you may be wondering what to do with the dry ice it was packed with.
 Some helpful tips follow, and it’s important to heed them because misuse of dry ice can harm your home and your health.
 Bottom line: let that dry ice evaporate outside, not inside.

 - Do not attempt to dump dry ice in a sink or toilet.
 The extreme cold will harm sink and toilet parts and pipes.